digiwomb/yas/README.md

 # Yas – yet another subscription tracker

-Yas* is a Spring Boot based web application designed to help users track their subscriptions in an organized and user-friendly way.
+Yas[^*] is a Spring Boot based web application designed to help users track their subscriptions in an organized and user-friendly way.
 Whether you're trying to manage recurring costs or keep track of multiple subscriptions, yas will help you stay on top of your finances.

-* all letters lowercase, except at the beginning of the sentence
+[^*] all letters lowercase, except at the beginning of the sentence

 ## Foreword